hardness1020/YnE_django/README.md

               export GOOGLE_CLOUD_PROJECT=yne-django-dev
               export USE_CLOUD_SQL_AUTH_PROXY=true
               ```

-    - Shift the development environment should reset the environment variable to ensure that the app is deployed by the correct settings
+2. Run the following command to start the server
     ```
-        export TRAMPOLINE_CI=False
-        ```
-  1. Run the following command to start the server
-      ```
     python3 manage.py makemigrations
     python3 manage.py migrate
     python3 manage.py collectstatic
     python3 manage.py runserver
     ```
     Then go to http://localhost:8000/ to see the app running

 ## 🔧 Running the Tests <a name = "tests"></a>
-1. Done first part of [Local Development ](#-local-development-)
+1. Done first part of [Local Development ](#-local-development-).
 2.  - Recommended to **use the debug toolbar to run the tests**
     - Or use CLI.
 Run all the tests
       ```